Kent M. FrandsenSenior Counsel

-· Deiss v.
+Deiss v.
 Greenhouse Dev., 926 N.E.2d 63 (Ind.
 App.
 2010) [affirming a board of zoning appeals’ construction of the term “drive-through” facilities in a local zoning ordinance]

     · Porter Dev. v.
 First Nat’l Bank, Valparaiso, 866 N.E.2d 775 (Ind.
 2007) [reversing trial court and Court of Appeals decisions regarding the recoverability of attorney fees to a bank which initiated an interpleader action] (Click here to watch Indiana Supreme Court oral argument)

     · Biomet v.
 Barnes & Thornburg, 791 N.E.2d 760 (Ind.
 App.
 2003) [in a case of first impression, reversing decisions of the trial court and Court of Appeals to adopt a “continuous representation” exception in tolling the statute of limitations in legal malpractice actions]

     · Jay County REMC v.
 Wabash Valley Power Assn., 692 N.E.2d 905 (Ind.
 App.
 1998) [affirming an injunction prohibiting electric distribution cooperative from withdrawing from a generation and transmission cooperative]

     · Lueder v.
 NIPSCO, 633 N.E.2d 1340 (Ind.
 App.
 1997) [reversing a defense verdict based on incorrect jury instructions in negligence action involving a power line contact]

     · Bradley v.
 Eagle-Union Schools, 647 N.E.2d 672 (Ind.
 App.
 1995) [rejecting a landowner challenge to a school district’s right to engage in pre-eminent domain testing of land]

     · Lantis v.
 Astec Industries, 648 F.2d 1118 (7th Cir.
 1981) [reversing a defense verdict in a products liability case based on incorrect jury instructions]

-Long active in community affairs, he is a founding director of The Community Foundation of Boone County, and past president of Ulen Country Club, Crooked Stick Golf Club, the Boone County Economic Development Corporation, Greater Lebanon Community Vision Committee, and Boone County Chamber of Commerce.
+    Long active in community affairs, he was a founding director of The Community Foundation of Boone County and has served as the president of Ulen Country Club, Crooked Stick Golf Club, the Boone County Economic Development Corporation, Greater Lebanon Community Vision Committee, and Boone County Chamber of Commerce.

     Mr. Frandsen has been named an Indiana SuperLawyer every year since 2005.

     In 2002, Mr. Frandsen was presented with the Chairman’s Award for outstanding service to the Indiana CPA Society.
-That same year he and his wife Charlotte received the Philanthropists of the Year award by The Community Foundation of Boone County.
+That same year he and his wife Charlotte received the Philanthropists of the Year award from The Community Foundation of Boone County.
 In 2007, he received the Isaac Grainger award for volunteer service to the United States Golf Association.